Feedback

 1. Review, revise or create job description after consultation with the hiring department to clearly define the job responsibilities and major duties, minimum required qualifications, desired qualifications, knowledge skills and abilities required, supervision exercised, reporting line, complexity and scope of the job, contacts and interactions, physical demands and work environment (such as lifting, standing for long periods, environment description, computer expertise).

-2. Consult with the Office of Human Resources to determine if a diversity gap exists.
+2. Consult with the Office of Human Resources (OHR) to determine if a diversity gap exists.

-3. Identify Hiring Panel and panel chair, including a representative of the Office of Human Resources.
-Department personnel, peers and others with expertise should be included on the Hiring Panel.
-The Hiring Authority may serve as a member of the panel as an observer only.
+4. If a hiring panel is needed, identify the Hiring Panel and panel chair, including a representative of the Office of Human Resources when appropriate.
+A diverse representation of department personnel, peers and others with expertise should be included on the Hiring Panel.

-5. Work with the Hiring Panel chair and members to determine rating requirements and interview questions, and obtain approval from the Office of Human Resources.
-The Hiring Authority will ask for and include broader input from the department/school or other experts.
+6. Work with the Hiring Panel chair and members to determine rating requirements and interview questions, and obtain approval from the Office of Human Resources.

-10. The Hiring Authority may appoint an interim in consultation with their senior manager and the Chief Human Resources Officer, and with approval of the President.
-A good faith effort will be made to initiate the hiring process and review the job description within three months of the vacancy and posted within six months.
+11. If necessary to fill a vacancy, the Hiring Authority may appoint an interim in consultation with their senior manager and the Chief Human Resources Officer, and with approval of the President.
+A good faith effort will be made to initiate the hiring process and review the job description within three months of the vacancy and post it within six months.

 2. Responsibilities of the Office of Human Resources

-3. Ensure advertising in publications as requested and approved by the Hiring Authority, including advertising in newspapers and on websites that are known to be frequented by diverse candidates.
+5. Ensure advertising in publications and on websites that are known to be frequented by diverse candidates.
 Recommend advertising venues as needed.

-6. Advise the Hiring Panel and the Hiring Authority.
+9. Advise the Hiring Panel and the Hiring Authority as needed.

-10. Prepare and send offer letter or contract.
+13. Prepare and send an offer letter or contract.

 3. Responsibilities of Hiring Panel

-1. Propose rating requirements and interview questions to Hiring Authority and the Office of Human Resources.
+2. Propose rating requirements and interview questions to Hiring Authority and the Office of Human Resources when appropriate.

-2. Rate resumes and select interviewees, including all qualified current employees.
+3. Rate application materials and select interviewees, including all qualified current employees.

 Statement of Accountability and Responsibility